 In my personal time, I enjoy spending time with my family, finding new ways to be creative and taking long walks, all while having a cup of coffee in hand.
 I look forward to building a secure therapeutic relationship with my clients and hope to provide a space where they feel they can be their authentic selves and feel supported.

 My mission as a therapist is to walk with you through whatever hardships you are experiencing in order to accomplish the goals that are important to you, and to create an environment where you can have control on your terms.
 To do so I adapt my approach and provide you with a lot of choices and different options based on my clinical knowledge.
-I am an EMDR Certified Therapist, have experience with Internal Family Systems, Gottman Method, Cognitive Behavioral Therapy, Motivational Interviewing, Structural Family Therapy, and Mindfulness strategies.
+I am an EMDR Certified Therapist and have much training and experience with Internal Family Systems, Gottman Method, Cognitive Behavioral Therapy, Motivational Interviewing, Structural Family Therapy, and Mindfulness strategies.

 As a therapist, I am always striving to deepen my knowledge of evidence-based modalities in order to provide the most effective treatment that I can.
 When not in the office, I spend my time cooking, hiking, paying homage to my two dogs- Winne and Chewie, taking photos all over Columbus, trying new restaurants, reading, and going to concerts.

 I am EMDR trained and utilize an integrative approach that is based on the individual’s personal goals.
-I implement a variety of trauma-focused therapeutic techniques informed by attachment work, somatic experiences, mindfulness, cognitive-behavioral therapy, and Internal Family Systems.
+I implement a variety of trauma-focused therapeutic techniques including being trained in EMDR and Deep Brain Reorienting, and informed by attachment work, somatic experiences, mindfulness, Cognitive-Behavioral Therapy, and Internal Family Systems.
 I enjoy supporting individuals in healing and coping with life’s challenges.
 In addition to working with individuals, I volunteer as a Traumatic Grief Counselor at Camp Lionheart (www.camplionheart.org) for one week every summer.

 When I am not at work you can usually find me discovering new Columbus restaurants, traveling, or attending sporting events.
 I also enjoy practicing yoga, attempting to keep my house plants alive, diving into a good book, and spending time with my cats.